If you have any external video that is related to this or if you have any other information please call Area North Detectives at 312-744-8263.

 Attend your CAPS meeting

-CAPS (Chicago Alternative Police Strategy) is a partnership between police, community leaders, business owners and local residents and is the foundation of the City’s community policing philosophy.
+CAPS (Chicago Alternative Police Strategy) is a partnership between police, community leaders, business owners, and local residents and is the foundation of the City’s community policing philosophy.
 We strongly encourage you to attend your CAPS meetings.
 CAPS meetings allow you to get to know the police offers that patrol your Beat and give you the opportunity to relay your concerns directly to them.
-Find more information and the 2021 CAPS meeting schedule here.

 Know Your Police Beat